 Astana Congress Center

 Completed for Expo 2017 in Nur Sultan, Kazakhstan, Astana Congress Center was inspired by the fluid movements of the Golden Eagle or a “bürkit,” which is portrayed on the national flag of Kazakhstan.
 The structure’s tapered edges and sleek sweeping form also minimizes the scale and surface area of the building, reducing construction costs.

-The garage and lower level will be built at the existing grade with a floor height of six meters.
+The garage and lower level are built at the existing grade with a floor height of six meters.
 The garage is accessed by two ramps from the plaza above; one is a two-way public ramp and the other is a private VVIP ramp.
 The lower level also has direct connection to the adjacent hotel via two driving lanes and one pedestrian path.
 A separate VIP entry is provided from the northwest to allow quick access to the main green room of the auditorium.